 Shelgunova, who only a week ago swept the competition at the Igor Vihrov Cup in Latvia, looked to be on fire once again.
 This time she did have some blunders on bars and floor, though it was nothing major, and she rebounded with a great DTY and an excellent and difficult beam set, earning a 15.25 to post the highest score there by nearly three points.
 She was confident and clear-minded throughout her entire performance here in Minsk, and I can’t wait until she returns home to Russia following this victory tour to hopefully continue on kicking butt all season.

-Second to Shelgunova was Angelina Kysla of the Ukraine, who is likely to be that country’s Olympic representative this year should she qualify at the Test Event next month.
+Second to Shelgunova was Angelina Kysla of the Ukraine, who is likely to be her country’s Olympic representative this year should she qualify at the Test Event next month.
 Kysla had a 51.9 in the all-around, including second-best scores of 12.9 on bars and 13.4 on floor as well as the third-best score of 12.3 on beam.
 Her vault was a little weak, surprisingly, as she typically looks strong there, but overall she did some nice work and looks ready to impress the judges in Rio.

 In third place was local gymnast Anastasia Baranova of Belarus with a 48.8, including a personal high of 12.8 on floor, the third-best there yesterday.
 Her teammates Diana Gromko and Yuliya Shishkova placed fourth and fifth with scores of 48.35 and 47.75, respectively, to round out the top five.
 Gromko had the third-best scores on bars and beam while Shishkova was second-best on beam with a 12.5.